Connect

 Bio:

-I am a senior majoring in Applied Physics with a Business minor at NYU Tandon School of Engineering.
-I was born in London but have lived most of my life in Madrid, Spain.
-I grew up in a multicultural household with strong ties to northern and western Spain.
+Elena Zubillaga Maharg holds a B.S. in Applied Physics with a minor in Business from NYU Tandon School of Engineering.
+Born in London and raised primarily in Madrid, Spain, she grew up in a multicultural household with strong ties to both northern and western Spain.

-Last academic year, I was a Data Science Intern at a stealth-mode biotech company, where I conducted research on drug delivery systems, assessed the competitive landscape, and supported market strategy through data-driven insights.
+During the academic year, she worked as a Data Science intern at a stealth-mode biotech startup, where she researched drug delivery systems, analyzed the competitive landscape, and supported market strategy through data-driven insights.